-In October 2019, we entered into a loan and security agreement with Hercules pursuant to which a term loan facility in aggregate principal amount up to \$50.0 million, or the Original Credit Facility, is available to us in three tranches, subject to certain terms and conditions.
+In October 2019, we entered into a loan and security agreement with Hercules pursuant to which a term loan facility in aggregate principal amount up to \$50.0 million, or the Original Credit Facility, was available to us in three tranches, subject to certain terms and conditions.
 We received the first tranche of \$25.0 million upon signing the agreement on October 29, 2019.
 We did not meet the milestone requirements for the second tranche under the Original Credit Facility, and as such, the additional second tranche amount of up to \$12.5 million is not available for us to borrow.
 We elected not to borrow the third tranche of \$12.5 million, which was available upon Hercules' approval until June 30, 2021.
 The Original Credit Facility is secured by a lien on substantially all of our assets, other than intellectual property.
 We also agreed not to pledge or secure our intellectual property to others.

 In April 2020, we entered into an amendment to the loan and security agreement with Hercules, or the First Amendment, permitting us to enter into a promissory note under the Paycheck Protection Program of the Coronavirus Aid, Relief and Economic Stability Act.

 In February 2022, we entered into a second amendment to the loan and security agreement with Hercules, or the Second Amendment, which amended the Original Credit Facility.
-Pursuant to the Second Amendment, term loans in an aggregate principal amount of up to \$100.0 million, or the New Credit Facility, have become available to us in five tranches, subject to certain terms and conditions: (i) the first tranche in an aggregate principal amount of \$25.0 million that is outstanding as of the February 24, 2022 effective date, or the Effective Date, (ii) the second tranche in an aggregate principal amount of \$12.5 million that has been advanced to the Company and is outstanding as of the Effective Date, (iii) the third tranche in an aggregate principal amount of \$12.5 million that has been advanced to the Company and is outstanding as of the Effective Date, (iv) the fourth tranche in an aggregate principal amount of \$12.5 million that has been advanced to the Company and is outstanding as of the Effective Date, (iv) the fourth tranche in an aggregate principal amount of \$12.5 million that has been advanced to the Company and is outstanding as of the Effective Date, (iv) the fourth tranche in an aggregate principal amount of \$12.5 million available upon satisfaction of certain conditions, including the approval by the FDA of a biologics license application in respect of SER-109 by no later than December 15, 2023, and (v) the fifth tranche in an aggregate principal amount of up to \$25.0 million that is available through the amortization date upon satisfaction of certain conditions, including the lenders' investment committee approval.
+Pursuant to the Second Amendment, term loans in an aggregate principal amount of up to \$100.0 million, or the New Credit Facility, have become available to us in five tranches, subject to certain terms and conditions: (i) the first tranche in an aggregate principal amount of \$25.0 million that was outstanding as of the February 24, 2022 effective date, or the Effective Date, (ii) the second tranche in an aggregate principal amount of \$12.5 million that has been advanced to us and was outstanding as of the Effective Date, (iii) the third tranche in an aggregate principal amount of \$12.5 million that has been advanced to us and was outstanding as of the Effective Date, (iv) the fourth tranche in an aggregate principal amount of \$25.0 million available upon satisfaction of certain conditions, including the approval by the FDA of a biologics license application in respect of SER-109 by no later than December 15, 2023, and (v) the fifth tranche in an aggregate principal amount of up to \$25.0 million that is available through the amortization date upon satisfaction of certain conditions, including the lenders' investment committee approval.